fastoch/Networking/Access_Control_Lists.md

 We'll then apply this ACL to interface Gi 0/1.20.

 For some variety, we'll configure this one as a **named ACL**.
-Named ACLs are configure with `ip access-list`.
+Named ACLs are configured with `ip access-list`, whereas our numbered ACL has been configure with `access-list`.
 Onto the router:
 ```
 ip access-list ?